 MTN Nigeria Signs up for HyperNym's IoT Platform "HyperNET" to expand their IoT offerings in Nigeria Market

 "It's great to be a part of MTN Nigeria's vision for the promotion and adaptation of IoT in modern Nigeria," says Mr. Junaid Khan, IoT Solutions Specialist at HyperNym.
-"It's reassuring that out of several service providers, MTN Nigeria chose our IoT platform to increase their value-added services.
-Increased IoT adoption is a common vision, and together we can help customers achieve their rapid time to market, cost control and reliable access to the network.
-It's a perfect match all around."
+"It's reassuring that out of several service providers, MTN Nigeria chose our IoT platform to increase their value-added services. “

 "The partnership between HyperNym and MTN Nigeria opens up new possibilities for digital transformation across many industries, and we are excited about exploring the untapped potential," says Lynda Saint-Nwafor, Chief Enterprise Business Officer, MTN Nigeria.
 "As IoT adoption continues to transcend traditional verticals, we see increased demand for the full breadth of IoT services, delivered more as a solution, in packages that simplify integration and operations.
 This partnership is pivotal in developing new industry trends, and we are thrilled to be leading the charge."